brad-allen/orator/README.md

 	provided in order to create chats and messages, invite people to chats, accept and deny chat requests, view chats you are a part of, and view users and messages in chats.

-	Uses JSON for data transfer - POST request body eg:
+	Uses JSON for data transfer
+	POST request body example:

 	{
 	 "Username":"NewUserName",
-	 "FirstName:"Brad",
-	 "LastName:"Allen",
+	 "FirstName":"Brad",
+	 "LastName":"Allen",
-	 "Bio:"I like this and that..."
+	 "Bio":"I like this and that..."
 	}

 ## API User Endpoints: